-- Run by North East Quality Observatory Service (NEQOS) based at Northumberland Tyne and Wear NHS Foundation Trust.
+- Run by North East Quality Observatory Service (NEQOS) based at Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust.

-- Aiming to improve the way in which interactive data visualisation is used by clinicians so that it can lead to improvements in quality of care.
+- Aimed to improve the way in which interactive data visualisation is used by clinicians so that it can lead to improvements in quality of care.

-- Will explore clinicians’ requirements of data tools and adapt existing data visualisation outputs, creating an exemplar output for future piloting.
+- Explored clinicians’ requirements of data tools and adapted existing data visualisation outputs, creating four interactive dashboards for hip, knee, maternity and mortality.

 Interactive data visualisation (DV) tools are increasingly being used by NHS clinicians.
 These tools can pull together information from multiple data sources and allow the user to choose their graphical outputs.
 They can be used with real-time operational data to identify how quality of care could be improved.

 However, it is not always clear how useful DV tools are to clinicians or whether they can in fact lead to actionable outcomes.
-This project by NEQOS will explore clinician requirements for engaging with these tools.
+This project by NEQOS explored clinician requirements for engaging with these tools.

 Health Foundation @HealthFdn